kabirans7/CRM_Coursework2/README.md

 This coursework focuses on predictive modelling of the Oil and Gas Industry, using linear regression techniques in Python via Google Colab.

-To view my coursework codes, please access the CRM_&_CM_CWK2.ipynb file!
+To view my coursework codes, please access the CRM_&_CM_CWK2.ipynb file & TaskAQuestionG is being built!

 Thank You!
 Enjoy!